USEPA/CIP-service/README.md

 ![architecture.drawio.png](docs/architecture.drawio.png)

-Note the cip20 project entails several functionality layers of which only the first is presented here.
+Note the CIP Service project entails several functionality layers of which only the first is presented here.
 For the moment those layers might be explained as:

 1. **Engine** to do one-by-one event indexing and proof/document the process.
 2. **Batch** to process entire GIS files through event indexing returning results as file downloads.